Skip to content

 Pros and cons of using a waterfall enrichment method

-Waterfall data enrichment has four main benefits: reduced data decay, minimised spending on multiple vendors, and data completeness.
+Waterfall data enrichment offers four main benefits: reduced data decay, minimised spending across multiple vendors, and greater data completeness.

 However, there are also several challenges to using a waterfall enrichment method.